irmen/prog8/docs/source/libraries.rst

     system when the program is running.
     The following return values are currently defined:

-    - 16 = compiled for CommanderX16 with 65C02 CPU
+    - 16 = compiled for Commander X16 with 65C02 CPU
     - 64 = compiled for Commodore 64 with 6502/6510 CPU

 ``exit(returncode)``